 These people want to be seen and are willing/want to contribute to the program.

 Perhaps they see themselves as being at the start of their career ladder, or they’re new to the company.
 Either way, they get it.

 If they’re at a point in their career where they want to progress, they’ll understand the benefits of personal branding.

 This is the ideal group for those looking to introduce an employee influence or advocacy program to their organization.
-They’re also the perfect group for running a pilot or proving the impact of employees’ sharing.
+They’re also the perfect group for running a pilot program to prove the impact of employees sharing on social media.

 Group 4: Willing, but busy